microsoft/api-guidelines/azure/Guidelines.md

 ### Long Running Operations & Jobs

-The Microsoft REST API guidelines for Long Running Operations are an updated, clarified and simplified version of the Asynchronous Operations guidelines from the 2.1 version of the Azure API guidelines.
-Unfortunately, to generalize to the whole of Microsoft and not just Azure, the HEADER used in the operation was renamed from `Azure-AsyncOperation` to `Operation-Location`.
+Azure generally follows the [Microsoft REST API guidelines for Long running operations](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#13-long-running-operations).
+Follow the Microsoft guidelines with the modifications / extensions given here when designing / implementing long running operations.

+Previous Azure guidelines specified "Azure-AsyncOperation" as the name of the response header containing the operation URL, while the Microsoft guidelines use the name "Operation-Location".

 :white_check_mark: **DO** support both `Azure-AsyncOperation` and `Operation-Location` HEADERS, even though they are redundant so that existing SDKs and clients will continue to operate.